MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 For HMA to work, the user's identity must be present in Microsoft Entra ID, and some configuration is required, which is handled by the Exchange Hybrid Configuration Wizard (HCW).

 In comparison to legacy authentication methods such as NTLM, HMA offers several advantages.
 It provides a more secure and flexible authentication method, leveraging the power of cloud-based authentication.
-Unlike NTLM, which relies on a challenge-response mechanism and does not support modern authentication protocols, HMA uses OAuth tokens, which are more secure and offer better interoperability.
+Unlike NTLM, which relies on a challenge-response mechanism and doesn't support modern authentication protocols, HMA uses OAuth tokens, which are more secure and offer better interoperability.

 HMA is a powerful feature that enhances the flexibility and security of accessing on-premises applications, leveraging the power of cloud-based authentication.
 It represents a significant improvement over legacy authentication methods, offering enhanced security, flexibility, and user convenience.